 My Trailer is Stuck Converting!

-The current trailer backend works in a FIFO queue.
-If there is a long queue of trailers ahead of yours, then it could take hours to complete the conversion.
-We are looking at ways to improve the feedback around the position in the queue but at this time, please wait 24 hours before contacting us about a trailer that is stuck converting.
+The trailer processing system works in a FIFO queue.
+If there is a long queue of trailers ahead of yours, then it may take a few hours to complete the conversion.
+The position in the queue is reported for each trailer in the Trailers tab.
+Note: Deletion / re-submission will move the trailer to the back of the queue.

 Adobe Media Encoder PresetsDownload these presets